 - Excessive drooling.

-- Acute (sudden) liver disease has much more obvious signs, including vomiting, diarrhoea, abdominal swelling, fever, excessive thirst and urination, and jaundice – yellowing of the skin, whites of the eyes and gums.
+- Acute (sudden) liver disease has much more obvious signs that include vomiting, diarrhoea, abdominal swelling, fever, excessive thirst and urination, and jaundice (yellowing of the skin, whites of the eyes, and gums).

-- Very severe liver disease can build up large amounts of toxins in the blood, which can affect the brain.
-This can cause the disorientation, confusion and seizures of “hepatic encephalopathy”.
+- Very severe liver disease can lead to the build-up of large amounts of toxins in the blood, which can affect the brain.
+This can cause disorientation, confusion, and seizures of “hepatic encephalopathy” seizures.